onqtam/headjack/docs/how/topics.md

 mention the business plan search space for a 500-page book(s) from the book the origin of wealth "The Architecture of infinity"
 "The Third Attractor"
+"Meta"
 "Self-interest" with an expanding cognitive light cone from michael levin's paper ^^ title of book?

+This is a book with multiple titles? why not?

 deconstructing media down to the claim level